Sell on Taobao: How To Open A Taobao Store?

 - Upload your product, keeping in mind that your images and videos will make up a huge part of your store

-- Market your products and your store
+- Market your products and promote your store to raise brand awareness

-- Once you have a Chinese company or have a partner to work with, you can set up your account and register as a seller
+- Once you have a Chinese company or a partner to work with, you can set up your account and register as a seller

 The Pros and Cons of Selling on Taobao